IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Multi-Factor Authentication
 ---------------------------

-Institutions which wish to require MFA for their own accounts may add
+Institutions that wish to require MFA for their own accounts may add

 .. code-block:: text